SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Introduction

-However, as illustrated in Figure~\ref{fig:corpus-quality}, developing a scientific literature understanding model using this CPT and SFT pipeline presents two critical requirements: \begin{itemize}[leftmargin=*] \item \textbf{High-quality CPT Corpora.} Scientific corpora, predominantly in PDF format such as textbooks and research papers, are not directly digestible for LLM training.
-Converting these documents to text using tools like PyPDF2\footnote{\url{https://pypdf2.readthedocs.io}} often introduces formatting and syntax errors, degrading corpus quality.
+However, as illustrated in Figure~\ref{fig:corpus-quality}, developing a scientific literature understanding model using this CPT and SFT pipeline presents two critical requirements: \textbf{(1) High-quality CPT Corpora.} Scientific corpora, predominantly in PDF format such as textbooks and research papers, are not directly digestible for LLM training.
+Converting these documents to text with PDF parsing tools introduces formatting and syntax errors, degrading corpus quality.
 Worse still, scientific documents often contain segments that contribute little information (\eg references), necessitating quality control to filter them out.
-See the first row in Figure~\ref{fig:corpus-quality} for a comparison of high- and low-quality CPT texts. \item \textbf{Diverse Scientific Instructions.} Effective instruction following for scientific literature understanding requires a large, high-quality, and diverse set of task-related instructions.
-However, to the best of our knowledge, there is a scarcity of well-designed instruction datasets for scientific literature understanding, and hiring human annotators to curate such a dataset from scratch is prohibitively expensive~\cite{expensive-annotation-1,expensive-annotation-2}.
-See the second row in Figure~\ref{fig:corpus-quality} for an illustration of high- and low-quality instructions. \end{itemize}
+See the first row in Figure~\ref{fig:corpus-quality} for a comparison of high- and low-quality CPT texts. \textbf{(2) Diverse Scientific Instructions.} Effective instruction following for scientific literature understanding requires a large, high-quality, and diverse set of task-related instructions.
+However, to the best of our knowledge, there is a scarcity of well-designed instruction datasets for scientific literature understanding, and hiring human annotators to curate such a dataset from scratch is prohibitively expensive~\citep{expensive-annotation-1,expensive-annotation-2}.
+See the second row in Figure~\ref{fig:corpus-quality} for an illustration of high- and low-quality instructions.

 To address these challenges, we devise an effective pipeline to construct high-quality domain corpora for CPT and diverse scientific instructions for SFT, as illustrated in Figure~\ref{fig:framework}: